-The company received a draft assessment order from the Indian Income Tax Department in March 2015 and subsequently filed a Notice of Dispute under the UK-India Investment Treaty in order to protect our legal position and shareholder interests.
+The company received a draft assessment order from the IITD in March 2015 and subsequently filed a Notice of Dispute under the UK-India Bilateral Investment Treaty in order to protect its legal position and shareholder interests.

 The company commenced international arbitration proceedings against India in 2015 following the retrospective taxation actions undertaken by the IITD in 2014.

 More than five years later on 22 December 2020, the international Tribunal made a unanimous award in favour of Cairn.

 The Tribunal found that the Government of India’s actions beginning in 2014, by the previous administration, were in breach of its obligations under the UK-India Bilateral Investment Treaty.
 Addressing the jurisdiction of the arbitration, the tribunal ruled that the dispute was within the scope of the Treaty and other relevant legal parameters.

 It further ruled that the application to Cairn of the retrospective tax amendment introduced by the GoI was “grossly unfair” and in breach of the “Fair and Equitable Treatment" standard of the Treaty.”
 In a ruling which is final and binding on both parties, it awarded to Cairn damages equal to the enforcement actions taken against it, being US$1.2 billion plus interest and costs.
 The total now payable and due is now more than US$1.7 billion.

 The Tribunal panel stated in its award ruling: “The issue at stake is thus not a matter of domestic tax law; it is rather whether the fiscal measures taken by the State, valid or not under its own tax laws, violate international law.”

 Cairn remains in ongoing dialogue with the Government of India on fulfilment of award payment and this engagement continues in parallel with pursuing options of enforcement and monetisation of the Award to safeguard shareholders’ rights.